cybera/synthi/manual/src/sections/PythonAPI.md

 client.dataset.list()
 ```

-Generate a computed dataset (this will generate any computed datasets it depends on as well):
+Generate a computed dataset (this will also generate any computed datasets it depends on):

 ```python
 client.dataset.generate('My Computed Dataset')
 ```

-Get basic metadata information about the dataset (right now, just name and uuid):
+Get basic metadata information about the dataset (right now, just the name and uuid):

 ```python
 client.dataset.meta('My Dataset')